ulibuck/Geo-Elevation-HGT/README.md

 Returns an array reference with the associated elevations `[ele1, ele2, ...]`

-Provided for user convienience.
+Provided for user convenience.
 Calls method `get_elevation_hgt` in turn for every latitude-longitude pair.

 Flags and Status Description reflect the state after the call with the last latitude-longitude pair.